 Tools to Use for Guest Post Prospecting

-When prospecting for guest posting sites, there are various outreach tools that are helpful, which we’ll cover in this post:
+When prospecting for guest posting sites, there are various off-page SEO tools that are helpful, which we’ll cover in this post:

 Most of these tools are free or have a free version.
 Keep in mind that you don’t need to have the latest and greatest software and tools to be successful with guest post link building.
 At the most basic level, using Google search queries can get you a long way.

 Google Search Queries

 Even with all of the useful and complex tools available, a Google search is still one of the best ways to find sites for guest posting.
 You just need to know the right approach to search for sites.

 Start with simple search terms to find sites relevant to yours, then move on to more complex searches.
 Familiarize yourself with search operators as they can help you narrow down sites.
 Operators that are particularly useful for finding guest posting sites are:

 - Quotation marks (“ “): this will bring up exact matches of the terms within the quotation marks